-- 6.1 Assessment of environmental impacts shall be completed -- appropriate to the scale, intensity of forest management and the uniqueness of the affected resources -- and adequately integrated into management systems.
-Assessments shall include landscape level considerations as well as the impacts of on-site processing facilities.
-Environmental impacts shall be assessed prior to commencement of site-disturbing operations. - 6.1.1 Environmental assessments shall be completed during management planning. - 6.1.2 Environmental assessments shall consistently occur prior to site disturbing activities. - 6.1.3 Environmental impacts of on-site processing facilities shall be controlled (e.g. waste, construction impacts, etc.). - 6.1.4 Landscape level impacts of forest management (e.g. cumulative effects of forest operations within and nearby the FMU) shall be considered. - 6.1.5.
+6.1 Assessment of environmental impacts shall be completed appropriate to the scale, intensity of forest management and the uniqueness of the affected resources and adequately integrated into management systems.
+Assessments shall include landscape level considerations as well as the impacts of on site processing facilities.
+Environmental impacts shall be assessed prior to commencement of site disturbing operations.

+6.1.1 Environmental assessments shall be completed during management planning.

+6.1.2 Environmental assessments shall consistently occur prior to site disturbing activities.

+6.1.3 Environmental impacts of on-site processing facilities shall be controlled (e.g. waste, construction impacts, etc.).

+6.1.4 Landscape level impacts of forest management (e.g. cumulative effects of forest operations within and nearby the FMU) shall be considered.

+6.1.5.
 Applicable to SLIMF FMEs only (note: above indicators do not apply) Before initiating any operation, the possible negative environmental impacts shall be identified and the operation is designed to minimize them.
-Assessments do not need to be documented unless legally required - 6.2 Safeguards shall exist which protect rare, threatened and endangered species and their habitats (e.g., nesting and feeding areas).
+Assessments do not need to be documented unless legally required

+6.2 Safeguards shall exist which protect rare, threatened and endangered species and their habitats (e.g., nesting and feeding areas).
 Conservation zones and protection areas shall be established, appropriate to the scale and intensity of forest management and the uniqueness of the affected resources.
-Inappropriate hunting, fishing, trapping and collecting shall be controlled. - 6.2.1 The likely presence of rare, threatened or endangered species and their habitats (e.g. nesting and feeding areas) shall be assessed on the basis of the best available information. - 6.2.2 Timber species on either local and/or international endangered or threatened species lists (e.g. CITES
+Inappropriate hunting, fishing, trapping and collecting shall be controlled.

+6.2.1 The likely presence of rare, threatened or endangered species and their habitats (e.g. nesting and feeding areas) shall be assessed on the basis of the best available information.
+A list of endangered and threatened species in Thailand is referenced in Annex 3.

-Appendix 1, national lists) shall not be harvested.
+6.2.2 Timber species on either local and/or international endangered or threatened species lists (e.g. CITES Appendix 1, national lists) shall not be harvested.

-- 6.2.3 Appropriate to the scale and intensity of management, conservation zones, protection areas or other protection measures shall be established based on technically sound requirements for the protection of rare, threatened and endangered species and their habitats. - 6.2.4 Conservation zones should be demarcated on maps, and where feasible, on the ground. - 6.2.5 Effective procedures shall be implemented during forest operations to protect conservation zones, identified species and their habitats - 6.2.6 Hunting, fishing, trapping and NTFP collecting shall be controlled in the forest. - 6.2.7 Applicable to SLIMF FMEs only: (note: indicators 6.2.1 6.2.5 do not apply) Where information exists on rare, threatened and endangered species and their habitat, the FME shall use this information to protect these resources. - 6.2.8 On average 10 storm stabile trees pr.
-Hectare, if possible in groups, are left for natural degradation.
-The trees are selected primarily among the oldest trees in the stand. - 6.2.9 FME shall ensure that dead wood on the ground older than 5 years is not removed during harvest operations. - 6.3 Ecological functions and values shall be maintained intact, enhanced, or restored, including: - a) Forest regeneration and succession. - 6.3.1 Forest management activities which degrades the resources are not carried out.
-According to the forestry law. - 6.3.2 Where appropriate shall natural regeneration and/ or seed tree trees be used - b) Genetic, species, and ecosystem diversity. - 6.3.2 The generic variation of the trees is safeguarded. - 6.3.3 Documentation for plant- and seed origin is maintained. - c) Natural cycles that affect the productivity of the forest ecosystem. - 6.3.3 The forest manager shall have site-specific data or published analyses of local forest ecosystems that provides information on the FMU with regards to: - · regeneration and succession - genetic, species and ecosystem diversity - natural cycles that affect productivity - 6.3.4 Forest management systems shall maintain, enhance or restore ecological functions and values of the FMU based on the data in 6.3.1.
-Management systems shall include: - Silvicultural and other management practices which are appropriate for forest ecosystem function, structure, diversity and succession
+6.2.3 Appropriate to the scale and intensity of management, conservation zones, protection areas or other protection measures shall be established based on technically sound requirements for the protection of rare, threatened and endangered species and their habitats.

+6.2.4 Conservation zones should be demarcated on maps, and where feasible, on the ground.

+6.2.5 Effective procedures shall be implemented during forest operations to protect conservation zones, identified species and their habitats

+6.2.6 Hunting, fishing, trapping and NTFP collecting shall be controlled in the forest.

+6.2.7 Applicable to SLIMF FMEs only: (note: indicators 6.2.1 - 6.2.5 do not apply) Where information exists on rare, threatened and endangered species and their habitat, the FME shall use this information to protect these resources.

+6.3 Ecological functions and values shall be maintained intact, enhanced, or restored, including:

+a) Forest regeneration and succession.

+b) Genetic, species, and ecosystem diversity.

+c) Natural cycles that affect the productivity of the forest ecosystem.

+6.3.1 The forest manager shall have site-specific data or published analyses of local forest ecosystems that provides information on the FMU with regards to:

+- regeneration and succession

+- genetic, species and ecosystem diversity

+- natural cycles that affect productivity

+6.3.2 Forest management systems shall maintain, enhance or restore ecological functions and values of the FMU based on the data in 6.3.1.
+Management systems shall include:

+• Silvicultural and other management practices which are appropriate for forest ecosystem function, structure, diversity and succession

-- Where appropriate, a program for the restoration of degraded sites - Natural regeneration, unless data shows that enrichment planting or artificial reforestation will enhance or restore genetic, species or ecosystem diversity.
+• Where appropriate, a program for the restoration of degraded sites

+• Natural regeneration, unless data shows that enrichment planting or artificial reforestation will enhance or restore genetic, species or ecosystem diversity.